serginc21/alphabacktest/docs/README.md

 ![PyPI - Wheel](https://img.shields.io/pypi/wheel/alphabacktest)
 [![Documentation Status](https://readthedocs.org/projects/alphabacktest/badge/?version=latest)](https://alphabacktest.readthedocs.io/en/latest/?badge=latest)
 -------
-> **DISCLAIMER: The results this backtesting software might produce may not be accurate, reliable or suppose any evidence ensuring a trading strategy profitability.
+> **DISCLAIMER: The results this backtesting software might produce may not be accurate, reliable or suppose any evidence ensuring the profitability of an algorithmic trading strategy.
 The results are indicative and might not be appropiate for trading purposes.
 Therefore, the creator does not bear any responsibility for any losses anyone might incur as a result of using this software.**
 >
 > **Please, be fully informed about the risks and costs associated with trading the financial markets, as it is one of the riskiest investment forms possible.**